Family Cancer Syndromes

 Mutations in either BRCA1 or BRCA2 can lead to HBOC.
 The risk of breast and ovarian cancer is very high with mutations in either gene, but tends to be higher with BRCA1 mutations.
 Along with breast and ovarian cancer, this syndrome can also lead to fallopian tube cancer, primary peritoneal cancer, male breast cancer, pancreatic cancer, prostate cancer, as well as some others.
 Male breast cancer, pancreatic cancer, and prostate cancer can be seen with mutations in either gene, but are more common in people with BRCA2 mutations.
 In the US, mutations in the BRCA genes are more common in people of Ashkenazi Jewish descent than it is in the general population.

 Women with a strong family history of breast cancer and/or ovarian cancer may choose to undergo genetic counseling to estimate their risk for having a mutation in one of the BRCA genes.
 The genetics professional estimates the risk based on the patient’s history of cancer and the history of cancer in their family.
-If they have a high risk, they then can choose to be tested (more information about genetic testing can be found in our document Genetic Testing: What You Need to Know).
+If they have a high risk, they then can choose to be tested (more information about genetic testing can be found in Genetic Testing for Cancer).
 If a mutation is present, the woman has a high risk of developing breast cancer and ovarian cancer.
 She can then consider steps to find cancer early and even lower her risk of getting cancer.
-(These are discussed in detail in our documents Breast Cancer and Ovarian Cancer.)
+(These are discussed in detail in Breast Cancer and Ovarian Cancer.)

 Because breast cancer is rare in men, men with this cancer are often offered genetic counseling and testing for BRCA mutations.
 Although having a mutation doesn’t affect a man’s future health care like it does a woman’s, it can be helpful for his relatives to know that he has a mutation and so they are at risk.